 Hungry Ghost Coffee

-Hungry Ghost, founded by Turkish entrepreneur Murat Uyaroglu, has established itself as one of the top coffee shops in Tribeca.
+Hungry Ghost, founded by Turkish entrepreneur Murat Uyaroglu, has established itself as one of the top it.
 With a commitment to serving outstanding Stumptown coffee, Hungry Ghost attracts a steady flow of people seeking a fast, convenient, and high-quality cup of joe.

 The baristas are known for their friendliness and often engage on a personal level.
 When it comes to cozy Tribeca coffee shops, Hungry Ghost stands out with its minimalistic and clean aesthetic.